opencadc/storage-inventory/luskan/README.md

 # running on a global site
 org.opencadc.luskan.isStorageSite={true|false}

+# optional authorization: allow anonymous queries (default: false for backwards compatibility)
+org.opencadc.luskan.allowAnon={true|false}

-# groups whose members have authorization to query luskan
+# optional: group(s) whose members have authorization to query luskan
 org.opencadc.luskan.allowedGroup={authorized group}
 ```

-`org.opencadc.luskan.allowedGroup` specifies the group(s) whose members have authorization to make calls to the service.
+`org.opencadc.luskan.allowedGroup` specifies the group(s) whose members have authorization to make calls
-The value is a list of group identifiers (e.g. ivo://cadc.nrc.ca/gms?CADC), one line per group.
+to the service.
+The value is a list of group identifiers (e.g. ivo://cadc.nrc.ca/gms?CADC), one line per
+group.

 ### LocalAuthority.properties
 The LocalAuthority.properties file specifies which local service is authoritative for various site-wide functions.
 The keys